List of former zoos and aquariums: Gay's Lion Farm

 Gay's Lion Farm was a public selective breeding facility and tourist attraction located at the south-east junction of Peck Road and Valley Boulevard in El Monte, California, United States.
 It operated from 1925 through 1942, but closed due to wartime meat shortages, in what was thought at the time to be a temporary situation.
 However, it never reopened.

-Glasgow Zoo

-Glasgow Zoo opened in 1947 in Glasgow, Scotland.
-During the 56 years it was open, it was home to tigers, lions, polar bears, elephants, and other animals big and small alike.
-It was closed in September 2003.

-Gondwana Rainforest Sanctuary

-Gondwana Rainforest Sanctuary was established for Australian wildlife in the South Bank Parklands, in Brisbane, Queensland, Australia, following World Expo 88.
-In the latter half of 2005, the sanctuary was closed and dismantled and an office and retail store were built.

 Griffith Park Zoo

 Griffith Park Zoo was the predecessor to the current Los Angeles Zoo.
 It opened in 1912 and was located about 2 mi south of the current zoo site until it was closed in August 1966, and the animals were moved to the new Los Angeles Zoo.
 Remnants of Griffith Park Zoo remain.

-Hacienda Nápoles

-Hacienda Nápoles (Spanish for "Naples Estate") was a luxurious estate built and owned by Colombian drug lord Pablo Escobar in Puerto Triunfo, Antioquia, Colombia (320 km NW of Bogotá).
-The estate covers about 20 km2 of land, and included a complete zoo housing animals from many continents, such as giraffes, ostriches, elephants, hippopotamuses, zebras, antelope, rhinos, bulls and Exotic Birds.
-The government of Colombia took over the estate after Escobar died, and most of the animals were shipped elsewhere, and his hippos escaped and are an invasive species to Colombia and South America.

 Heaven's Corner

 Heaven's Corner was a non-profit, USDA-licensed and certified zoo and animal sanctuary located in West Alexandria, Ohio, United States.
 It closed down in 2015 because of a law that passed on exotic animals in Ohio that year.